-Traditional Agriculture Precision Agriculture It follows primitive methods and Precision agriculture makes use of techniques for agriculture. advanced technologies in the field of agriculture to implement the principles of the 5 R's - right input, right amount, R right place, right time and right manner.
+Traditional agriculture Precision agriculture It follows primitive methods and Precision agriculture makes use of techniques for agriculture. advanced technologies in the field of agriculture to implement the principles of the 5 R's - right input, right amount, right place, right time and right 167 manner.
 It uses age-old or primitive tools and It uses modern or technology-driven equipment for crop cultivation. tools and equipment.
 It often relies on a large amount of It aims to optimise the use of resources, land, water and other resources to such as water, fertilisers, and pesticides. produce crops.
 Decision-making in traditional Decision-making in precision agriculture is mainly based on prior agriculture is mainly based on data knowledge and experience. collection and analysis.
 Fields are treated uniformly with Fields are divided into smaller fertiliser, pesticides and irrigation. management zones, and treatments are adjusted based on the specific needs of each zone.
-Yield and efficiency can vary due to Precision agriculture can lead to the changes or differences that occur increased yields and efficiency due to in a specific area or location over optimized resource use, reduced space and time wastage, and better crop management
+Yield and efficiency can vary due to Precision agriculture can lead to spatial-temporal variability. increased yields and efficiency due to optimized resource use, reduced wastage, and better crop management. l